-The National Statistics Institute annually prepares, for the Industry, Trade and Service sectors, the structural business statistics.
-These statistics are governed by Regulation 295/2008 of the Parliament and the Council of the European Union whose objective is to provide information on the main structural and economic characteristics of the companies, in the different sectors studied, through a wide range of variables relating to the personnel employed, turnover and other incomes, purchases and consumption, personnel expenditure, tax and investment.
+The National Statistics Institute annually prepares, for the Industry, Commerce and Non-Financial Services sectors, the structural statistics of enterprises, statistics governed by Regulation 295/2008 of the Parliament and the Council of the European Union whose objective is to provide information on the main structural and economic characteristics of the enterprises, in the different sectors studied, through a wide range of variables relating to the personnel employed, turnover and other incomes, purchases and consumption, personnel expenditure, tax and investment.

-Until the reference year 2014 included, the structural business statistics of the industrial, trade and services sectors (formerly known as Annual Industrial Companies Survey, Annual Trade Survey, Annual Services Survey) were elaborated, according to the different areas of research, through separate processes and with different collection and publication schedules.
+Until the reference year 2014 included, the structural business statistics of the industrial, trade and services sectors (formerly known as Annual Industrial Enterprises Survey, Annual Trade Survey, Annual Services Survey) were elaborated, according to the different areas of research, through separate processes and with different collection and publication schedules.

-Since the reference year 2015 and with the aim to standardize and improve the process of elaboration of these operations, the statistical results and the dissemination of the information, the implementation of the Integration Project of the Structural Business Statistics, has begun.
+Since the reference year 2015 and with the aim to standardize and improve the process of elaboration of these operations, the statistical results and the dissemination of the information, the implementation of the "Project for the Integration of the Structural Economic Surveys"1, has begun.
 This project has been carried out over two reference years (2015 and 2016) and has meant a major reform of the following statistical operations, which, in order to underline the idea of integration, have been renamed as follows:

-Denomination until the year of reference 2014 New denomination since the year of reference 2015 Industrial Companies Survey Structural Business Statistics: Industrial Sector Annual Trade Survey Structural Business Statistics: Trade Sector Annual services survey Structural Business Statistics: Services sector
+Denomination until the year of reference 2014 New denomination since the year of reference 2015 Industrial Enterprises Survey Structural Business Statistics: Industrial Sector Annual Trade Survey Structural Business Statistics: Trade Sector Annual services survey Structural Business Statistics: Services sector